Volkswagen tests ventilator output as carmakers join coronavirus fight

-FRANKFURT (Reuters) - German carmaker Volkswagen (VOWG_p.DE) said on Friday it was joining other manufacturers round the world to explore using 3D printing to make hospital ventilators to combat the coronavirus.
+FRANKFURT (Reuters) - German carmaker Volkswagen (VOWG_p.DE) said on Friday it was joining other manufacturers around the world to explore using 3D printing to make hospital ventilators to combat the coronavirus.

 Governments are enlisting automakers including Ford (F.N), General Motors (GM.N), Ferrari (RACE.MI) and Nissan (7201.T) to ramp up production of ventilators and other equipment they are short of to treat the fast-spreading disease.

-In a statement, Volkswagen said it had assembled a task force, was testing materials, and checking supply chains, to see how it can use 3D printing to help manufacture hospital ventilators and other life-saving equipment.
+In a statement, Volkswagen said it had assembled a task force, was testing materials and checking supply chains to see how it can use 3D printing to help manufacture hospital ventilators and other life-saving equipment.

 “Medical equipment is a new field for us.
 But as soon as we understand the requirements, and receive a blueprint, we can get started,” Volkswagen said, adding that prototype components had been printed and its Skoda arm was included in the project.